deepaktabraham/XMLRPC-based-Fault-Tolerant-Distributed-File-System/README.md

 # XMLRPC-based-Fault-Tolerant-Distributed-File-System
 This is the source code for a distributed File System in Userspace (FUSE), where the data blocks are spread over multiple servers to distribute the load.
-The code also addresses the concepts of redundancy and fault-tolerance. <br /><br />
+The code also addresses the concepts of redundancy and fault-tolerance.

+A data corruption simulator is also provided.<br /><br />

 ###Design Parameters
 1. The meta-server stores the metadata of files in the file system.
 The data-servers store the file data.